aloop/dotfiles/README.md

 Just a simple way to manage dotfiles, very derivative, i'm sure.

-I Wrote **make-links.sh** in a few minutes, so there are likely some oversights, although in my minimal testing it seems fine.
+I Wrote **dotfiles.sh** in a few minutes, so there are likely some oversights, although in my minimal testing it seems fine.

 ## Install